 Limit of Liability/Disclaimer of Warranty: While the publisher and author have used their best efforts in preparing this book, they make no representation or warranties with respect to the accuracy or completeness of the contents of this book and specifically disclaim any implied warranties of merchantability or fitness for a particular purpose.
-No may be created warrantv or extended by sales representatives or written sales materials.
+No warranty may be created or extended by sales representatives or written sales materials.
 The advice and strategies contained herein may not be suitable for your situation.
 You should consult with a professional where appropriate.
-Neither the publisher nor author shall be liable for any loss of profit or any other commercial damages, includina not limited special, but to incidental. consequential, or other damages.
+Neither the publisher nor author shall be liable for any loss of profit or any other commercial damages, including but not limited to special, incidental, consequential, or other damages.

-For general information on our other products and services please contact our Customer Care Department within the

-United States at (800) 762-2974, outside the United States at (317) 572-3993 or fax (317) 572-4002.
+For general information on our other products and services please contact our Customer Care Department within the United States at (800) 762-2974, outside the United States at (317) 572-3993 or fax (317) 572-4002.